Applying for Admission to the [DIAP] MFA

 Materials submitted to City College Graduate Admissions

 - Official transcripts from each degree-granting institution attended

 - Personal Statement Please discuss your artwork and your reasons for pursuing an MFA in Digital Interactive Art Practice at City College.
 Tell us about your area(s) of proposed focus.

-- Three letters of recommendation are required.
+- Two to three letters of recommendation are required.
 The recommendations should discuss the quality of the creative work, potential and other related aspects.
 These should be from former instructors or creative professionals who know your work.
 Recommendations should be submitted through the online application system and include a narrative letter.